atalaydenknalbant/Video-Based-On-Dynamic-Testing-For-A-Lab-Scale-Frame-Structure/README.md

 # TF_Displacement
-Credict displacement of the construction using tensorflow.
+Predict displacement of the construction using tensorflow.